mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/bashed/index.md

 ❯ rlwrap nc -lvnp "9002"
 ```

-Then, I'll choose the 'nc mkfifo' payload from
+Then, I'll choose the Base64 encoded version of the 'Bash -i' payload from
 [RevShells](https://www.revshells.com/) configured to obtain a `/bin/bash`
 shell.